saranb565/saranb565/README.md

 # 💫 About Me:
-I'm a developer exploring my interests in the field of Computer Science.
+I'm a Computer Science Student exploring my interests in new Technologies.
 I've worked on various AI/ML, App development, Web development and IoT projects.
 I'm always eager to learn new technology.

 ## 🌐 Socials: